Award-Winning Approach to Dementia Care Aims to Help Patients Maintain Independence Longer

 Significant progress has been made in recent years in dementia research, both in isolating the cause of disease and identifying appropriate treatments.
 Yet there’s no denying that caring for these patients remains a challenge.
 Specialized clinics like the UVA Memory and Aging Care Clinic (MACC) ease the burden by not only creating a roadmap for successfully managing these conditions, but also providing patients and caregivers hands-on support at every turn.

 The MACC has a multidisciplinary team of highly specialized providers offering individualized care for people living with dementia and other cognitive disorders.
 As an academic medical center, UVA is well equipped to provide:

 Early, accurate diagnosis

-“The sooner we can pinpoint the problem, the better our chances of finding a way to manage the disease effectively,” says Carol Manning, MD, director of the MACC.
+“The sooner we can pinpoint the problem, the better our chances of finding a way to manage the disease effectively,” says Carol Manning, PhD, director of the MACC.
 “Our team is happy to provide second opinions or deal with diagnostic conundrums.
 We offer neuropsychological testing and the state-of-the-art diagnostics needed to get an accurate diagnosis and establish the current stage of decline.”

 Access to novel treatments

 Sometimes the most promising treatment option for patients is a therapy still under investigation.
 “Through clinical trials, we can get patients access to novel drug therapies and behavioral treatments that may not be widely available elsewhere,” says Manning.